-- (e) 140ml of a concentrate containing 440g/L maldison per 100 litres of water; (or equivalent rate of maldison) - applied to all blocks of grape plants on the property with fruit at a stage susceptible to QFF; - applied to the crop at a rate consistent with the rate shown on the approved label or APVMA permit for the particular product used; - applied at a maximum interval of every seven (7) to ten (10) days; - from a minimum of four (4) weeks prior to harvest;
+- (c) 140ml of a concentrate containing 440g/L maldison per 100 litres of water; or 60 mL of a concentrate containing 1000 g/L maldison per 100 litres of water; or 55 mL of a concentrate containing 1150 g/L maldison per 100 litres of water; - applied to all blocks of grape plants on the property with fruit at a stage susceptible to QFF; - applied to the crop at a rate consistent with the rate shown on the approved label or APVMA permit for the particular product used; - applied at a maximum interval of every seven (7) to ten (10) days; - from a minimum of four (4) weeks prior to harvest;

-- up to a maximum of three (3) applications per crop per season, continuing until the completion of harvest (note: if the maximum number of treatments have been applied and harvest has not been completed, the business must switch to another treatment option - refer (f) below); and - the withholding period specified for the product must be observed.
+- up to a maximum of three (3) applications per crop per season, continuing until the completion of harvest (note: if the maximum number of treatments have been applied and harvest has not been completed, the business must switch to another treatment option refer (f) below); and - the withholding period specified for the product must be observed.

-(f) A combined program of bait sprays and cover sprays applied in accordance with all the requirements of 1. or 2. above, at intervals determined by the type of spray in the most recent application.
+(d) A combined program of bait sprays and cover sprays applied in accordance with all the requirements of 1. or 2. above, at intervals determined by the type of spray in the most recent application.